Martin Jones

 Talent Analysis

 Jones is a large netminder that covers a lot of the net with both size and solid athleticism.
-Is good at puck control and gives up few rebounds.
+He is good at puck control and gives up few rebounds.
+While consistency has been the main issue with Jones, he is starting to find more highs than lows as he has matured.

 Future